okta/odyssey/packages/docs/base/color.md

 id: base-color
 title: Color
 headline: Color
-lead: Here's a quick overview of the colors available in Odyssey and some guidelines for their use.
+lead: Odyssey colors consist of a variety of neutral, semantic, and brand values used in all UIs for utmost clarity and readability.
-description: Et morbi eget at consectetur.
-Elit aenean mi phasellus.
+description: Odyssey colors consist of a variety of neutral, semantic, and brand values used in all UIs for utmost clarity and readability.
 ---

 <figure class="ods-table--figure">